 A perfect example of this is my underwear.

-I’ve told this part before: a couple of years ago I became very concerned about global capitalism in general, and the garment industry in particular, and, being the stubborn and soap-boxy kind of person that I am, completely stopped buying clothes.
+A couple of years ago I became very concerned about global capitalism in general, and the garment industry in particular, and, being the stubborn and soap-boxy kind of person that I am, completely stopped buying clothes.
 About a year later, I started buying clothes again but only at thrift stores.
 About a year after that, Nick did my laundry one day and said, “Can I please buy you some underwear?